gengstrand/clojure-news-feed/server/feed9/README.md

 The go-server templates use [mux](https://github.com/gorilla/mux) as the request dispatcher.

-Access to the feed MySql DB was via the standard golan [SQL API](https://golang.org/pkg/database/sql/) to this [MySql driver](https://github.com/go-sql-driver/mysql/).
+Access to the feed MySql DB was via the standard golang [SQL API](https://golang.org/pkg/database/sql/) to this [MySql driver](https://github.com/go-sql-driver/mysql/).

 The Redis cache was used to front access to the MySql DB with this [Redis client library](https://github.com/go-redis/redis).